Cookie Policy

 Per Article 4(11) GDPR and EDPB enforcement guidance, consent must be:

 - Specific: Granular consent by purpose.
-Analytics and advertising must be consented to separately and independently.
+Analytics and advertising must be consented to separately.

 - Informed: Clear information on purposes, duration, and third parties must be provided before consent is collected.

 - Unambiguous: A clear affirmative action is required.
-Implied consent via scrolling, continued browsing, or inactivity is not valid.
+Implied consent via scrolling is not valid.

 3.2 Equal Prominence